Healthcare open enrollment FAQs

 What does it cost to buy insurance from the Health Insurance Marketplace?

 The cost of insurance on the Health Insurance Marketplace varies depending on your income and the size of your family if you’re getting group coverage.
+4 out of 5 enrollees can find plans that cost less than $10 a month.
 You may qualify for a tax credit that lowers your monthly bill and offers reduced out-of-pocket costs on deductibles and copayments.
 Find out more about whether you qualify for additional savings with this tool at Healthcare.gov.

 What type of plans are available?